ZhyraPlugins/MarketUploader/README.md

 Mainly done to support my currently in development alternative to universalis.

 Part of the API side that receives data is done, for example <https://market.xivhub.org/api/item/34548>

+## Discord
+If you need help or want to get in contact, here is the XivHub.org discord: https://discord.gg/GZK9aME8wN